Custom type

 Objectives

-In this sections we are going to learn how to create custom types.
-In short, a custom type is nothing more than a kind of family template.
+In this sections we are going to learn how to create custom types with Rougail.
+In short, a custom type is nothing more than a kind of a template for a variable or a family.

 Prerequisites